 OPERATING AUTHORITY CHECKLIST

-We’re coming up on a new year, meaning it’s a perfect time for a new you and to make one of the best decisions you can make for your changing life.
+Looking to start your own trucking company?
+Today is the day to start to make the one of the best decisions of your life.
 There is no better time to get your DOT Authority and start a new trucking company.
 Being an owner operator is one thing, but getting your own authority is a whole new life changing event.
 Starting a small business is the American dream and we support everyone who goes that path.
 If this sounds like something you’ve been dreaming of, make sure you get everything prepared by following our checklist.

 This is issued by the Federal Motor Carrier Safety Administration (FMCSA) and is used to serve as your vehicle’s identification for compliance reviews and more.
 The DOT number is required for your vehicles for three reasons: